TomaszWoloszyn983/spring-shopping-bot/README.md

 * **Spring Framework** - A comprehensive Java framework used for building robust, high-performance applications, offering features like dependency injection, security, and support for web applications.

+* **Spring Security** - Spring Security is a framework which can be used to secure Spring applications.
+It focuses on both authentication and authorization.
+It can be configured and customized to meet own demands.

 * **H2 Database** - A lightweight, in-memory relational database often used in Java applications for development, testing, and rapid prototyping.
 Used locally for developement.

 * **PostgreSQL Database** - A powerful, open-source relational database management system known for its advanced features, data integrity, and extensibility.
 Used at the Deployment stage, in Heroku.